jrburke/module/docs/story-time.md

 However, `module.export` cannot be used if the module definition depends on one of these nested modules.
 Module definition is resolved async and the loader may even need to dynamically load a dependency to complete the definition.

 We will use a new export function to indicate locally defined modules are used.
-Call it `module.exportFromLocal`.
+Call it `module.exportDefine`.

 ```javascript
 module.define('jquery.effectize', function(module) {